We WELCOME Transfers!

 Advanced Placement AP College Board Testing

 Students with the following Advanced Placement scores are eligible for transfer credit at Anna Maria College.
-The Registrar’s Office requires that official score assurance reports from the College Board.
+The Registrar’s Office requires official score assurance reports from the College Board.
 More information about requesting score reports is available on the College Board’s website.
-The table of credit that is awarded for each test can be found here.
+The credit table awarded for each test can be found here.

 Information for CLEP Exams